Snowshoeing for Fun and Exercise

 Mission Ridge Ski and Board Resort

 If you’re just starting out and sticking to simple trails, all you need are a pair of recreational models.
-For more steep terrain and backcountry hikes, be sure to get a pair with crampons for added traction.
+For more steep terrain and backcountry hikes, be sure to get a pair with added traction.

 Coastal tip: hiking poles make snowshoeing much easier, especially for newcomers and those with iffy knees.
 Choose poles that are adjustable.
 To properly adjust your poles, give them just enough length so that your elbows are bent at a 90-degree angle when the pole is firmly in the show.

 Lace Up a Good Pair of Boots

 As long as you have a pair of hiking boots that are warm, waterproof, breathable, and comfortable, you’re set.
 As you progress in the sport, you’ll discover the type and style of boots you prefer for your winter hikes.
 When you do, you’ll find them in the footwear department of your nearby Coastal Farm & Ranch.